-I am still using the Bible Reading plan from the Daily Life Planner series.
+I am still using the Bible Reading plan from the Daily Life Planner.
 And, you can too – just jump in with today’s date and start.
 A year from now, you will have read through the Bible.

 There are two versions so can choose to either read chronologically or straight through from Genesis to Revelation.